eobrain/bajel/README.md

 * *target*:
   * deps: *dependencies*
   * exec: *shellCommand*
+  * call: *JavaScript function*
 * *target*:
   * deps: *dependencies*
   * exec: *shellCommand*
+  * call: *JavaScript function*

+The "call" property can only appear in the JavaScript syntax.

 There can be any number of *variables* and *targets*.